 - Spratt and new maid Denka are still fighting like cats and dogs but thankfully off stage since there is enough drama on set as it is.

 - Mary tells Mrs. Hughes that she had burned the ticket which would have proved Mr. Bates innocence.
 Miss Baxter overhears the conversation and offers to tell the police she saw it had not been used, but Anna and Bates declined her offer of help.

 - The local real estate market is booming as Anna and Bates discuss selling his mother’s house in London to buy a larger house in the area to plan for their retirement.
 Mrs. Hughes confides to Anna that they also have similar plans to buy property.

 Miss Baxter commenting on how Mr. Mason took in Daisy as a daughter: “I like it when good things come from bad”.

 Abbey Cooks Entertain: 2nd Edition

 A new season means viewing parties.
 Whether you are hosting 2 or 20, this book has lots of ideas.
 Containing 220+ traditional Downton era recipes with a modern twist, this is a great book to create some simple or complex dishes for your Mary or Anna.

 This 448 page ebook has been updated to include both metric and imperial measurements and now includes famous Downton dishes from Season 1-5.
 Book sales help offset my costs in food, equipment and time to provide you new recipes on a regular basis.

 Print Version is here.
-The good news is that the 2nd Edition is available on Amazon.
+The print version of the 2nd Edition is available on Amazon.
 The full book is 450 pages and will contain famous Downton recipes from Seasons 1-5.
-The not so great news is that with the size of the book, Amazon needs to charge Lady Mary price to recoup their printing costs.
-Stay tuned for an alternative.

 For Your Downton Abbey Collection